canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

 Not all Jira stories will result in an item to be added to the tracking documents.
 Some Jira stories may result in multiple items to be added.
 Some of what the team does which isn’t tracked in Jira may also warrant an item in the tracking document.
-These should be added as soon as an IS DevOps team member becomes aware of them.
+These should be added as soon as an Platform Engineering team member becomes aware of them.

 Guidance for items to be included